 Christopher: Being from Louisiana, my inspiration for the bar was to imagine a guy from New York City moving down to the Gulf Coast who never gets the chance to move back north.
 I’m after a Gulf Coast vibe with a New York City mentality.
 I describe the place as a “neo-dive bar.”
 I didn’t want to lose the rock ‘n roll vibe that’s been a part of the culture for so long.
-The front bar hasn’t been renovated since the 1950’s and it intentionally looks dated.
+The front bar hasn’t been renovated since the 1950’s and it intentionally looks dated; even if we were to get things like art prints in the future, I’d want them to at least look like they came from that era.
 I wanted to maintain the nostalgic feeling that originated back in the day when customers walked in here looking for a good pint of beer or a couple fingers of whiskey.

 Litchfield Distillery: What advice do you wish you had received before opening your own bar?

 Christopher: I was totally unprepared for the amount of plumbing work, construction work, flooring work, painting…the most ridiculous and unusual problems you can ever imagine.
 Something always pops up when you least expect it and at the worst moment.
 I had no idea what was required for the upkeep of the bar and how much of my time it would demand.
 Keeping the establishment up and running day-to-day requires more meetings and phone calls than I ever would have imagined.
 I feel like I’m on the Millennium Falcon when Han and Chewy are on top of the ship trying to make a repair under a time crunch with lasers firing from all directions.
 I feel like that one or twice a week!